Rychnov nad Kněžnou: Sights

 Rychnov nad Kněžnou is known for the Baroque Kolowrat's castle.
 It contains rich collection of arts and books, and it includes the Museum and Gallery of Orlické Mountains and a castle park.
 The church next to the castle is Church of the Holy Trinity, which is known for the third largest bell in the country.
 The church is used for religious and cultural purposes.

-The historic town centre is formed by Staré Square.
-It comprises preserved burgher houses and Neoclassical former town hall from 1802–1804, which serves today as the tourist information centre.
-Near the square there is the Church of Saint Gall.
+The historic town centre is formed by the square Staré náměstí.
+It comprises preserved burgher houses and the former town hall, built in the Neoclassical style in 1802–1804, which serves today as the tourist information centre.
+Near the square is the Church of Saint Gall.
 It was built in the late 13th century and repaired in the pseudo-Gothic style in 1893.
 The bell tower was built in the pseudo-Romanesque style in 1870–1871.

 The former synagogue contains Memorial of Karel Poláček, the most notable local native, and a Jewish museum.